 The Skiatook Library opened in 1940 and was originally funded by the Works Progress Administration.
 The City of Skiatook took over operation in 1953 until The Tulsa City-County Library began management in July, 1962.
 It was housed in a 1,500 sq. ft. storefront on Skiatook’s main street, at 110 East Rogers Boulevard.
 When a larger building, formerly a feed store at 228 East Rogers, became available in 1976 it was remodeled to accommodate the library and an additional community meeting room.

-In 1981, the library’s lease was not renewed and The Tulsa-City County Library purchased a larger building along main street at 316 E Rogers Boulevard.
+In 1981, The Tulsa-City County Library purchased a larger building along main street at 316 E Rogers Boulevard.
 The 5,400 square foot building, formerly a laundromat and car agency before that, was remodeled by Olsen-Coffey Architects and became Skiatook Library’s permanent home.

 A renovation began in 2001 which was funded through a 1998 bond issue.
 This brought new shelving, floor covering and furniture for the building.
-The building was also repainted.
 These renovations created better use of space and an inviting atmosphere for customers.

 Branch Manager History